FireChickenProductivity/MouseControlChicken/README.md

 Vertical Doubling: creates a doubled version of a grid such that a copy of the grid is on the top and another copy is on the bottom.
 Performing actions by dictating an action followed by a position will perform the operation on the position on the grid copy on the top.
 Performing actions by dictating a position followed by an action will perform the operation on the position on the grid copy on the bottom.

-Doubling currently does not work properly with narrowable grids.
+Doubling currently does not work properly with narrowable grids and will never work with having multiple doubled grids inside a single combination.

 Cloning an existing grid can be useful if you want multiple options for the same grid that have different default displays.